 You are in Downtown so don’t expect a plethora of food options in the form of countless restaurants ready to collect your Keno winnings.
 Instead, your options are simple but well worth trying.
 First, Siegel’s 1941 would at first glance appear to be a coffee shop.
 However, once you settle into the menu you’ll realize that this is not just a 24-hour spot to grab a meal in between marathon poker sessions.
 If you could imagine your favorite deli gets into a relationship with an esteemed fine dining establishment and then creates an offspring that is laid back and more talented than its parents.
 What you get is a casually comfortable restaurant that is creating quality food at reasonable prices that can be enjoyed before a show, after a show or in the middle of the day.
 You must try the pastrami, the burger, and the Big Island Fried Rice.
 Yes, I am saying the Asian section is also worth a try.

-Right off the Casino floor is Pizza Lotto and your cravings for New York Pizza will be satisfied.
+Right off the Casino floor is Naked City Pizza and your cravings for New York Pizza will be satisfied.
 There is one caveat though, this is outer borough pizza so be ready for a little more crunch and a lot more flavors.
 The Sicilian Square Pan is like a pillow of crispy dough topped with cheese.
 Spongy and crispy delicate and savory.
 Do not have the garlic rolls or you will be lost in a sea of addiction.

 Options Around the El Cortez Hotel